-Beauty of this cave (and – income from the tourism to local communities) depends on the condition of ice in the cave.
-At the same time it is clear – glaciers in Alps are retreating, winters become warmer, even in Antarctica ice seems to be melting – global warming is there.
+Beauty of this cave (and – income from tourism to local communities) depends on the condition of the ice in the cave.
+At the same time, it is clear – glaciers in the Alps are retreating, winters become warmer, and even in Antarctica ice seems to be melting – global warming is there.
 It should affect Eisriesenwelt sooner or later.

-Research shows that ice in the cave might be melting indeed – total mass of the ice, its thickness seems to be decreasing.
+Research shows that ice in the cave might be melting indeed – the total mass of the ice, and its thickness seem to be decreasing.

 Thus the ice formations in the cave are changing constantly – at some periods the ice melts away and then the frozen air brings new ice, creating new bumps, columns and ice flows.

 Ice formation in this unique cave has happened thanks to the coincidence of many circumstances and slight changes in the cave climate might lead to the loss of the unique natural heritage.
 It seems, that, for example, closing the cave with doors during the summer might help to preserve the ice.
 But further climatological research is needed in order to understand how to maintain this beautiful natural monument.

 - F. Obleitner, C. Spötl.
 The mass and energy balance of ice within the Eisriesenwelt cave, Austria, The Cryosphere, 5, 245 – 257, 2011.
 Accessed on May 1, 2016